Our Peer-Review Process

 Barra O’Donnabhain, University College Cork, IrelandAcademic Board

-Barra O’Donnabahain is a Lecturer in the Department of Archaeology at the University College Cork, Ireland.
+Barra O’Donnabahain is a Senior Lecturer in the Department of Archaeology at the University College Cork, Ireland.
 His research is focused on bioarchaeology, physical anthropology, and palaeopathology.
 He is an expert on Viking Age Ireland and Celticism and has worked throughout the world.
 He is presently the director of the Timoleague and Spike Island Archaeological Projects.

 Sarah Sherwood, University of the South